Vasar

 The opportunity

-Founders need a simple way to understand what Vasar does, why it’s different, and how to get started.
+Founders need a simple narrative that explains what Vasar does, why it’s different, and how to get started.

-Vasar needs a marketing site that builds trust, reduces confusion, and drives qualified inbound leads.
+Vasar needs a site that builds trust, reduces confusion, and drives qualified inbound leads.

-Therefore, the design should focus on clarity, credibility, and a strong narrative from concept to prototype to production.
+The opportunity was to design a clear, credible narrative that guides users from concept to prototype to production.

 Design goals

-Establish credibility through strong visual direction and testimonials
+Establish credibility through visual direction and social proof

-Guide users into the funnel with clear CTAs and simplified steps
+Guide users into the funnel with a clear, simplified process

 Measuring Success

-Success indicators: decreased founder confusion, higher CTA engagement, clear narrative validation from stakeholders.
+Success indicators: reduced founder confusion, stronger CTA engagement, and narrative validation from stakeholders.

 Ideation

-I explored three visual directions: Industrial Futurism, Minimal Precision, and Bold & Scalable.
+I explored different visual directions.
 Each focused on different dimensions of credibility; from high-tech to design-led to startup-forward.
-I created moodboards, typography explorations, and UI references to align with engineering constraints and brand tone.
+I used moodboards, typography explorations, and UI references to align brand tone with engineering constraints.

-Early sketches focused on structuring the content: hero clarity, “How it Works,” materials & capabilities, testimonials, and the founder story.
+Early sketches focused on content structure, including hero clarity, how it works, capabilities, testimonials, and the founder story.

 Final Solution